ShawnOakley/codingChallenge/README.md

 ### Question 1

-The specs were implemented using react, react-rotuer, redux, webpack, and material-ui, along with other assorted libraries.
+The specs were implemented using react, react-router, redux, rambda, es-lint, webpack, and material-ui, along with other assorted libraries.
 No templates were used -- I just started with an empty package.json and installed libraries as necessary.

 The app requires an active json-server to function.